tobiheim/teams-health-feature-monitoring/README.md

 | [About The Project](#about-the-project) | [Usage](#usage) | [Prerequisites](#prerequisites) | [Installation](#installation)
 | ---- | ---- | ---- | ---- |

-Microsoft Teams Service Issues and Message Center Notifications as Teams posts and stored to SharePoint lists.
-All you need is one Power Automate (incl.
-SharePoint site and Teams channel) to stay informed.
+Microsoft Teams Message Center and Service Health Notifications as Teams posts and stored to SharePoint lists.
+With just one Power Automate flow (including a SharePoint site and Teams channel), you can stay informed about anything important for Microsoft Teams.

-:mega: **Note for V1 users:**
-If you already using the previous version of this solution (deprecated Service Communications API), then please follow the steps in the guide to update your existing version to the new version.
-:zap: In Short: The SharePoint List requires new columns and the app registration require new permissions.

-**Whats new in V2**:question:
-- Power Automate uses now the new Graph API ([serviceAnnouncement](https://docs.microsoft.com/en-us/graph/api/resources/serviceannouncement?view=graph-rest-1.0))
-- Message Center and Service issues Teams posts will now included the full message (HTML-based incl. links and images)
-- All Message Center notifications will be posted to Microsoft Teams.
-- No additional image location required (OneDrive for Business)

 ## Table of Contents